IAAR-Shanghai/Awesome-AI-Memory/README.md

     </tr>
     <tr>
         <td colspan="3">
-          • **PersonaBench** is a benchmark designed to evaluate **AI models’ ability to understand personal information**.<br>
+          • PersonaBench is a benchmark designed to evaluate AI models’ ability to understand personal information.<br>
-          • The paper highlights the importance of **personalization in AI assistants** and emphasizes the challenge posed by the **lack of publicly available datasets** for assessing such capabilities.<br>
+          • The paper highlights the importance of personalization in AI assistants and emphasizes the challenge posed by the lack of publicly available datasets for assessing such capabilities.<br>
-          • The evaluation primarily focuses on **retrieval-augmented generation (RAG)** models, with results indicating that **current models still struggle to effectively handle personal queries**.
+          • The evaluation primarily focuses on retrieval-augmented generation (RAG) models, with results indicating that current models still struggle to effectively handle personal queries.
         </td>
     </tr>
     <tr>